Amid wildfires, North Carolina getaway turns to ghost town

 Once a late 19th century stagecoach stop, Esmeralda became a getaway for silent film stars.
 Some of their movies were filmed there.
 The area’s unique draw for the film industry is better connected with “Dirty Dancing,” which was filmed in Lake Lure.

-“We have restaurants, retail shops, everybody trying to just really back into their businesses, get things cleaned up and get back open,” Cason said.
-“But everybody is in limbo on what to do next.”
+“We have restaurants, retail shops, everybody trying to just really get back into their businesses, get things cleaned up and get back open,” Cason said.

 Mattise reported from Nashville, Tennessee.